-Physical distancing duties are set out in regulation 4(1) of the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.
-A person who is responsible for a place of worship, for carrying on a business or providing a service must take all reasonable measures:
+Physical distancing duties are set out in Schedules 1 – 5 of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020.
+A person who is responsible for carrying on a business or providing a service must take all reasonable measures:

 - to ensure that they only admit people to its premises in sufficiently small numbers to make it possible to maintain that distance

-- to ensure that the required distance is maintained between any person waiting to enter the premises (except between members of the same household or a carer and the person assisted by the carer)
+- to ensure that a distance of 2 metres is maintained between any person waiting to enter the premises (except between members of the same household or a carer and the person assisted by the carer)